 The marinade is a pretty basic mixture of soy sauce, worcestershire, pepper, and curing salt.
 This batch marinated in the fridge for about 20 hours before dredging in fresh cracked black pepper and put in the dehydrator.

 You can see the marinated meat was strained in a colander and each piece of jerky dredged on ONE side with fresh black pepper.
 I would recommend only doing one side of the jerky as both sides would be way too much pepper.

 The strips were placed on my Nesco Dehydrator and dried for 2 hours at 160F and another 2 hours at 145F.
 The final result was very tasty.
 The jerky had a nice sweet and salty taste with that spicy peppery flavor coming out towards the end!
 If you do NOT like salty jerky, use low sodium soy sauce when making this recipe.

-For more in depth directions on how to dry your beef or deer jerky, visit my page Jerky Making Methods or click on the pictures below.
+For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.

 - 1lb Venison Roast

 - ¾ cup soy sauce (low sodium if wanting less salt)

 - ¼ cup worcestershire sauce

 - ½ tbsp pure ground pepper